 Braces and Oral Hygiene

-Braces are a blessing for your smile.
-By straightening out your teeth, you can gain easier access to areas of your mouth when brushing to prevent bacteria from forming and festering.
+By straightening or aligning your teeth, you can gain easier access to areas of your mouth when brushing, to prevent bacteria from collecting.
 You must practice good oral hygiene for your braces to do their work of repositioning your teeth.

 Personal Braces Cleaning

-Brush twice a day to remove plaque from your teeth, lest it lead to tooth decay and worse problems.
+Brush after each meal to remove plaque from your teeth, to avoid tooth decay and potential gum disease.
 This is especially important if you have braces, as the wires and brackets give bacteria additional areas to hide and multiply.
-If plaque filled with bacteria gets onto your teeth and braces, it can lead to bad breath, inflammation of the gums, cavities, and permanent stain marks on the teeth.
+There’s always the risk of food residue getting caught underneath wires and brackets.
+If bacteria filled plaque accumulates on your teeth and braces, it can lead to bad breath, inflammation of the gums, cavities, and permanent stain marks on the teeth.

 We recommend that you brush after each meal, but if this is not possible, you should rinse your mouth out with water.
 Swish the water around in your mouth thoroughly and then spit it out.
 It's a good idea to keep a travel toothbrush with you when you go to school or work.
 Also, remember to floss at least once a day.
 Our team will provide you with a special flosser that will allow you to floss with braces.